annatramarin/a-corpus-of-New-Years-Speeches/README.md

 The corpus was collected from various web sources, mainly official royal or presidential websites.
 The speeches are divided by country, and each speech is contained in a .txt file that follows the "country_year" denomination.

-The speech transcripts span from varying starting years until 2021, depending on web availability
+The speech transcripts span from varying starting years until 2021, depending on web availability.
 - Denmark: 1946-2021
 - Italy and Spain: 1949-2021
 - United Kingdom: 1952-2021